aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 - `repository`: Repository URI of the specific ACK Chart
 - `managedPolicyName`: Policy Name required to be added to the IAM role for that ACK
 - `createNamespace`: (boolean) This should be false if you are using for the second time
+- `saName` : Name to create the service account.
 - `values`: Arbitrary values to pass to the chart
 - [Standard helm configuration options](https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options).